zwoo-hq/setup-zwooc/README.md

 ## About

-This action sets up the zwoo build system cli, [`zwooc`](https://github.com/zwoo-hq/zwooc), on GitHub's hosted Actions runners.
+This action sets up the zwoo build toll, [`zwooc`](https://github.com/zwoo-hq/zwooc), on GitHub's hosted Actions runners.

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners, and will install and expose a specified version of the `zwooc` CLI on the runner environment.